fnproject/flow/docs/API.md

 #### Encapsulation of the result

-As explained above, because of the `fn` contract the actual HTTP response that the completer will see is serialized in the body of the 'wrapper' HTTP response returned by the functions platform.
+As explained above, because of the `fn` contract the actual HTTP response that the flow service will see is serialized in the body of the 'wrapper' HTTP response returned by the functions platform.

 #### Successful Result